opentoonz/opentoonz_docs/source/creating_movements.rst

 .. tip:: **To add a column:**

-    Load or create some content for the xsheet column (timeline layer): it will be automatically displayed in the Stage.
+    Load or create some content for the Xsheet column (timeline layer): it will be automatically displayed in the Stage.

 .. tip:: **To add a pegbar:**